NatalieJClark/hello-world/README.md

 ## Aims

 - [x] Learn how to set up a Spring Boot app
-- [x] Learn how to agg templates to my web app with Thymeleaf
+- [x] Learn how to add templates to my web app with Thymeleaf